lavolp3/MMM-WeatherBoy/README.md

 ## Installation

-Just clone this module into your modules folder.
+1. clone this module into your modules folder

 ```
 git clone https://github.com/lavolp3/MMM-WeatherBoy.git
 ```
+2. Add it to your config.js

 ## Sample configuration
 ```